 The SFAMSC Dance Troupe aims to boost the confidence of its members through self-expression in dance performances.
 The Dance Troupe usually performs during various extra-curricular activities, video covers, and competitions outside the school.
 Teacher Tintin Montero Bapor is the advisor of the SFAMSC Dance Troupe.

-9. English Conversation Club
+9. English Club

 10. Creative Arts Society